MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-inbox.md

 ## Live chat and voice channel in inbox

-The following are things to note about live conversation settings in the inbox:
+Note the following about live conversation settings in the inbox:

 - When an agent accepts a live work item, that item is then added to the relevant view in the inbox, whether or not the agent is using the inbox at the time of the live work item.
 - Voice calls always open as a new session with the card added to the inbox for awareness.